mstksg/inCode/copy/entries/monad-plus-3.md

 specify where journeys fail and end.
 At the end of it all, all trails that have completed the journey are the solution.

-With the List monad, we say "Here is the description of a journey.
+With the List monad, we say "Here is the description of *a* (single) journey.
 What journeys following this description succeed?"

 So what could this journey be?
-How about we see this journey as the accumulation of moves to a plan?
+Well, we see this journey as the accumulation of moves to a plan?
 We start out with a blank plan ("Do nothing").
 The next step, we add one move to our plan: "Just move the fox", for example.
 Then the next step, we add another move: "First move the fox, then move the farmer."

-1. At the beginning, your plan is blank.
-You start out as a tabula rasa.
+1. Start with a blank plan; a tabula rasa.
-2. Then, you add a "possible and safe" move (move the farmer, for example)
+2. Add a legal and safe move to it.
-3. Then, you add another "possible and safe" move (move the fox, for example).
-Repeat this all until your total plan is `n` moves long.
-    "Safe" means that it doesn't involve anything eating anything.
+3. Repeat Step 2 `n` times
-4. After adding `n` moves, we fail you if you aren't a succesful plan/solution.
+4. Fail if you aren't a solution; succeed if you are.

-Seems simple enough, right?
-Every possible plan will go through that journey, and the ones that don't fail will be the ones that are succesful.

-Note one important thing about this approach is that you model things as a "journey" of one individual possibility.
-At no point do you ever deal manually with any branching or filtering and at no points do you ever deal with the set of all movelists as a whole.
-You abstract everything as if you were telling *one individual* story.

-So let's get down to it already!
+Simple, right?
+We just laid out *the path of a single plan*, from its birth to its eventual death or ascension.

+This is the most significant thing about this approach: it allows you to describe **one journey**, in general terms, and List will "automatically" find out all succesful journeys that fit your mold.
+You don't ever have to worry about the ensemble, or manually deal with branch or filtering.
+Cognitively, all you have to do is *write a story*.
+Just one.
+That is the power of the abstraction.

 Our Types
 ---------